 On November 26, 2012, after further deliberation, Complete Genomics again determined that the Illumina proposal was not a superior proposal, again citing antitrust uncertainty and that the deal was "not reasonably capable of being consummated."
 Complete Genomics notified Illumina of this fact.
-Interestingly, Illumina's November 20 proposal raised issues of "national security" and regulatory concerns in relation to BGI as a potential acquirer of Complete Genomics, claiming that BGI is a state-owned enterprise owned by the government of China.
-Ultimately, these claims did not prove persuasive as BGI confirmed that it is a private company and demonstrated that its well-known work history in the U.S. (including Illumina's historical business relationship with BGI) showed that Illumina did not believe a transaction with BGI raised any national security issues.
-The Complete Genomics board weighed in favor of a transaction with BGI (despite the purported national security concerns) when comparing it to the uncertainty regarding antitrust approvals in a transaction with Illumina.
+Interestingly, Illumina's November 20th proposal raised issues of "national security" and regulatory concerns in relation to BGI as a potential acquirer of Complete Genomics, claiming that BGI is awas a Chinese state-owned enterprise-owned by the government of China.
+Ultimately, these claims did not prove persuasive as BGI confirmed that it is a private company and demonstrated that its well-known work history in the U.S. (including Illumina's historical business relationship with BGI) showed that Illumina did not believe a transaction with BGI (despite the purported national security concerns) when comparing it to the uncertainty regarding antitrust approvals in a transaction with Illumina.
 Illumina would make no further proposals (but pursued antitrust approvals until January 8, 2013, at which time it formally announced its withdrawal from the process).
-On March 12, 2013, BGI and Complete Genomics obtained approval to consummate the transaction from the State Administration of Foreign Exchange of the People's Republic of China (PRC).
-The transaction closed on March 18, 2013.29
+On March 12, 2013, BGI and Complete Genomics obtained approval to consummate the transaction closed on March 18, 2013.2926

 Potential antitrust concerns, and the Delaware courts' assessment of such concerns, also loomed over the dual pursuit by CVS Corp. and Express Scripts of the pharmaceutical concern Caremark Rx, Inc. Caremark and CVS entered into a merger agreement in November 2006, a \$21.5 billion stock swap that the parties announced to be a "merger of equals."
-The agreement included relatively typical protection devices, including a "no-shop" provision with a "matching right," a \$675 million (under 3%) reciprocal break-up fee and a "force
+The agreement included relatively typical protection devices, including a "no-shop" provision with a "matching right," a \$675 million (under 3%) reciprocal break-up fee and a "force the vote" provision requiring a shareholder vote even in the face of a changed board recommendation (but which permitted Caremark to enter into a conditional merger agreement with respect to a Superior Proposal).